LaurenceWarne/fdes/README.md

 # Remove a description for a file
 $ fdes remove -f <filename>

+# Remove all descriptions for files under a directory (including directory itself)
+$ fdes removedir -f <directory>

 # Clean up database of any files that don't exist anymore
 $ fdes cleanup
 Removed description for deleted file /home/user/oldfile